Data Mesh: a Systematic Gray Literature Review: RQ3. How should an Organization Build a Data Mesh?

 Various dependencies (design time and runtime) may exist between data bounded contexts.
-The gray literature recommends using the strategic design patterns of DDD (\eg customer-supplier and anti-corruption layer) to integrate bounded contexts (\ie context mapping).
-For example, a bounded context of a composite product can use the anti-corruption layer to minimize the impacts of the changes to the data models of the data products from the upstream bounded contexts.
+The gray literature recommends using the strategic design patterns of DDD (\eg customer-supplier and anti-corruption layer) to integrate bounded contexts (\ie context mapping)~\cite{S111}.
+For example, a bounded context of a composite product can use the anti-corruption layer to minimize the impacts of the changes to the data models of the data products from the upstream bounded contexts~\cite{S110}.
+For example, a data product for sales funnel analysis uses the customer search data product to get customers' browsing history.
+The funnel analysis product can implement an anti-corruption layer to prevent the adverse effect of changes in browsing history data format.

-\paragraph{Data Products.} The fourth layer identifies data products within each bounded context.
+The fourth layer identifies data products within each bounded context.
 For building applications for a bounded context, DDD recommends applying so-called tactical design patterns: entity, value object, aggregate, service, repository, factory, event, and module.
 These patterns can be used to enrich a domain model of a bounded context, and the enriched model can be used to derive the application architecture components.
 For example, in a microservice architecture, services, APIs, and events can be deduced from the domain model using the tactical design patterns~\cite{9426760}.
-The data mesh gray literature also recommends applying these patterns, for example, using domain main events for ingesting and serving data and implementing a log of analytical data changes, and using entities and aggregates for identifying products and creating database schemas and product APIs.
+The data mesh gray literature~\cite{S71,S96,S103,S110} also recommends applying these patterns, for example, using domain main events for ingesting and serving data and implementing a log of data changes, and using entities and aggregates for identifying products and creating database schemas and product APIs.